Master of Arts in Teaching FAQ

-You may be able to transfer in a graduate-level course if the title and content are considered equivalent to the Empire State College MAT course.
+You may be able to transfer in credits from a graduate-level course if the title and content are considered equivalent to the Empire State College MAT course.
 For more information, please see page 106 of the 2013-2014 Graduate Catalog (PDF 1,847kB).

 Where can I find out information about available teaching positions?

 The New York State Education Department's third annual report on teacher supply in New York state was presented to the Board of Regents.
 A copy of the full report is available.
 The report shows where New York state has made progress in providing highly qualified and appropriately certified teachers for all public school students, and where additional progress is needed.
 Because of the current economic hardship in New York state, please contact your local school district for information about teacher openings in your geographic area.

 Empire State College's M.A. in Teaching positions for recent graduates:

 36/36 teaching positions

 93/93 teaching positions

 Graduating class of 2012